Intrepid Potash, Inc. (IPI): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Key figures involved in the formation and early leadership included Robert P. Jornayvaz III and Hugh E. Harvey, Jr.
+The early leadership and key figures involved in the formation included Robert P. Jornayvaz III, who currently serves as CEO, and Hugh E. Harvey, Jr.

 Initial capital/funding

-Intrepid was initially formed through private capital used to acquire the Moab mine assets from the Potash Corporation of Saskatchewan (now Nutrien) and the Wendover, Utah, and Carlsbad, New Mexico assets from Mississippi Potash, Inc.
+Intrepid was initially funded by private capital.
+This capital was used to acquire the Moab mine assets from the Potash Corporation of Saskatchewan (now Nutrien) and the Wendover, Utah, and Carlsbad, New Mexico assets from Mississippi Potash, Inc., setting the stage for its production base.

 Year Key Event Significance

-2000 Formation of Intrepid Mining LLC Acquired Moab, Utah potash mine, marking entry into the potash market.
+2000 Formation of Intrepid Mining LLC and acquisition of Moab, Utah potash mine.
+Marked the company's entry into the potash market and established its first major production facility.

-2004 Acquisition of Mississippi Potash assets Expanded operations significantly by adding mines in Carlsbad, New Mexico, and Wendover, Utah, becoming the largest US potash producer.
+2004 Acquisition of Mississippi Potash assets (Carlsbad, NM, and Wendover, UT).
+Significantly expanded the operational footprint, making Intrepid the largest U.S. potash producer.

 Intrepid Potash, Inc. (IPI) Ownership Structure